clementohNZ/datastructures-and-algorithms/004-stacks/README.md

 | Search    | `O(n)`      | `O(n)`     |
 | Insert    | `O(1)`      | `O(1)`     |
 | Delete    | `O(1)`      | `O(1)`     |

+## Operations
+Stack operations may involve initializing the stack, using it and then de-initializing it.
+Apart from these basic stuffs, a stack is used for the following two primary
+operations:

+* `push()` − Pushing (storing) an element on the stack.
+* `pop()` − Removing (accessing) an element from the stack.

+To use a stack efficiently, we need to check the status of stack as well.
+For the same purpose, the following functionality is added to stacks:

+* `peek()` − get the top data element of the stack, without removing it.
+* `isFull()` − check if stack is full.
+* `isEmpty()` − check if stack is empty.

 ## Sources
 - [GeeksforGeeks | Stack Data Structure][1]